andriesfilmer/gtd/cheatsheets/mailserver/INSTALL.md

                                    check_policy_service inet:127.0.0.1:10023
                                    ....

-Change delay to one minuut instead of 5 minutes in `/etc/default/postgrey`
+Change delay to one minuut instead of 5 minutes in `/etc/default/postgrey`.
+Use TCP or file socket

+    POSTGREY_OPTS="--unix=/var/spool/postfix/private/postgrey --delay=60"
-    POSTGREY_OPTS="--inet=127.0.0.1:10023 --delay=60"
+    #POSTGREY_OPTS="--inet=127.0.0.1:10023 --delay=60"

 ## iptables
 Change iptables so it accepts incomming mail, imap and submission